In this product guide:

 If this guide was compiled in 2014, it would have looked completely different.
 Except for a few Hokas, there weren’t many max-cushioning shoes available.
 Most midsole foams were also limited to e-TPU and EVA variants.

 This product guide includes several shoes with midsole plates.
-Our top pick is the adidas Adios Pro 3 because of its versatile and user-friendly character.
-The New Balance SC Elite V4 is our second plated-racer pick.
+Our top pick is the adidas Adios Pro 4 because of its soft, springy, and quick ride.
+The Saucony Endorphin Pro 4 is our second plated-racer pick.

 Our stability running shoe pick is the New Balance 860V14 – a softly cushioned trainer with a unique stability plate.
 This relatively lightweight shoe packs a high cushioning-to-weight ratio, and works well for a marathon.